iotaledger/iota-wiki/docs/learn/about-iota/messages.md

 ![utxo-model](https://user-images.githubusercontent.com/77154511/127794259-10071fbe-4f04-4ab2-81eb-a0589f025a00.png)

 So, the UTXO is a part of a larger, self-contained, and flexible message structure known as a payload.
-This approach is meant to enable a self-contained message structure defining the data of the entire transfer as a payload to be imbedded into a message.
+This approach is meant to enable a self-contained message structure defining the data of the entire transfer as a payload to be embedded into a message.

 Overall, these payload structures are simple: